datahoarder/secretary-clinton-email-dump/README.md

 A little regular expression knowledge can help refine the most vaguest of searches.
 For example, people these days like to use abbreviations for normal words, such as `r u` instead of `are you`.
 Or sometimes, `u?` and/or `y?`.
 Looking for such informal phrases of communication can be a great filter when cutting through mostly boring emails.

-With normal text search, it's very difficult to disambiguate "__u__?" -- i.e. _find all occurrences of the letter "u" followed by a question mark_ -- from "Do you prefer Ubunt__u__?"
+With normal text search, it's very difficult to disambiguate "__u__?" -- i.e.

+- Find all occurrences of the letter "u" followed by a question mark

+-- from "Do you prefer Ubunt<strong>u</strong>?"

 The following grep looks for the solitary letter "r" followed by one-or-more white spaces, and then the solitary letter "u", case insensitive: